NexPlayer/Android-SDK/advanced.md

 5.91.3.49 native String getSDKName()

-This method returns the name of the NexPlayer™ SDK in use.
+This method returns the name of the NexPlayer SDK in use.
 It can be used for confirmation and for debugging purposes but should generally be ignored.

 **Returns**

-The name of the NexPlayer™ SDK as a string.
+The name of the NexPlayer SDK as a string.

 #### long[] getSeekableRangeInfo()

 This method returns the range of the current content that is seekable.

-This method is used to allow NexPlayer™ to support timeshifting playback within HLS Live and Smooth Streaming content.
+This method is used to allow NexPlayer to support timeshifting playback within HLS Live and Smooth Streaming content.
 Based on the amount of content available from the server at a particular time, it determines the seekable range within the playing content which also indicates the range where playback may be timeshifted.
 This range will be constantly shifting as the live streaming content available from the server changes in real time, so this method will need to be repeatedly called to ensure accurate shifting of playback.

 For local content this method will always return the same two values, and the second value indicating the end of the seekable range will continuously change in progressive download (PD) content, but this method is most relevant when playing live streaming content, as with HLS and Smooth Streaming.